Datacolor acquires matchmycolor

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Schuldenstreit bleibt Thema: ATX schließt stärker -- DAX letztlich in Grün -- US-Börsen zu Handelsschluss in der Gewinnzone -- Börsen in Fernost zum Handelsende uneins
+Börse aktuell - Live TickerATX im Plus -- DAX überspringt Jahreshoch -- Wall Street vor stabiler Eröffnung -- Asiens Börsen letztlich fester

-Der heimische Markt präsentierte sich am Mittwoch fester.
-Der deutsche Leitindex zeigte sich ebenfalls höher.
-Die US-Börsen notierten am Mittwoch deutlich fester.
-In Fernost ging es zur Wochenmitte in unterschiedliche Richtungen.
+Der heimische Markt zeigt sich am Donnerstag fester.
+Der deutsche Aktienmarkt präsentiert sich mit Gewinnen.
+Die US-Börsen werden gut behauptet erwartet.
+Die Märkte Asiens konnten am Donnerstag Gewinne verzeichnen.